linkerd/linkerd2/README.md

 ## Documentation

-View [Linkerd2 docs][linkerd-docs] for more a more comprehensive guide to getting started, or use the instructions below.
+View [Linkerd2 docs][linkerd-docs] for a more comprehensive guide to getting started, or use the instructions below.

+The doc source code is available in the [website][linkerd-website] repo.

 ## Getting started with Linkerd2